AlephAlpha/either_trait_macro/README.md

 assert_eq!(either.times(1, |x| x + 2), 3);
 ```

-# Limitations
+## Limitations

 This macro only supports traits without any associated constant or associated type.
-Generic type parameters of the trait must not be `L` or `R`.
 The first parameter of a trait method must be `self`, `&self` or `&mut self`.
 The types of other parameters and the return type must not contain `Self`.